bbqsrc/static_init/README.md

 # Classical Lazy statics

-By default, initialization of statics declared with the `dynamic` is forced before main start on plateform that support it.
+By default, initialization of statics declared with the `dynamic` is forced before main start on platform that support it.
 If *lazyness* if a required feature, the attribute argument `lazy` can be used.

 ```rust